kwan22/habits/level4.md

 Making decisions to cover multiple possible outcomes to reduce risk at little/no cost.

 ##### Holding into the wall for wallkicks for forcemove
-- 3a start post triplat: hold left for wallkick
+- 3a start post triplat, 7a 3k flag14: hold left for wallkick
-- 7a 3k flag14: wallkick while holding left

 ##### Using dash-attack leniency on wallbounces to hold toward a wall
 - 3a suite-1